SemGuS-git/Semgus-Benchmarks/README.md

 # Semantics-Guided Synthesis Benchmarks

 This repository contains benchmark files for [SemGuS](http://semgus.org).
+For more information about the benchmark format, please refer to the [SemGuS format specification document](https://semgus-git.github.io/Semgus-Site/res/semgus-lang.pdf).

 ## Benchmark Contributions
 Contributions of new benchmarks are welcome.
 Open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) that adds the new benchmarks, and a maintainer will review the submission.